-Host is a persistent module that you can install on a remote computer for 24/7 access.
-You must have administrative privileges on the computer in order to install the Host.
+Host is a persistent module that you can install on a remote computer for 24/7 access including unattended access.
+You must have administrative privileges on the computer in order to install Host.

 You can review and change the Host settings through the Windows Start menu or by right-clicking its icon in the system tray.

 - Host can accept direct connections and Internet-ID connections.
 Direct connection is enabled by default.
-Internet-ID connection must be enabled in Host settings.
+Internet-ID connection must be be enabled first.
+See Quick Start Guide.

 - Host works for both unattended and attended access.
-Enable Ask user permission if you want to ask permission before connecting to someone's remote computer.
+Enable Ask user permission if you want to ask the remote user permission to connect to their computer.

 - Host always runs as a SYSTEM service and starts with Windows by default.
 You can change this behavior in the startup mode settings.

-- Since Host runs as a system service, you can remotely control UAC prompt messages and perform administrative tasks on the remote computer.
+- Because Host runs as a system service, you can remotely control UAC prompt windows and perform administrative tasks on the remote computer.